 Access: Toshimaen Station

 Toshimaen, another old-school amusement park, has over 500 cherry trees, which get lit up after the sun goes down.
 Regular entrance is 1,000 yen (500 yen for children), but during their Sakura Nights, entrance past 3:00 pm is only 500 yen, and the grounds are open until 8:30 pm.
 That’s just for entrance, though—if you want to ride the attractions, there are special ride-all-you-can Sakura Night passes costing 1,600 yen for adults and 1,300 yen for children, inclusive of admission.
 For kids and their guardians, there’s also a kids’ Sakura Night pass for 1,100 yen (for kids, and companions aged 20 and above)—the difference is that the ride-all-you-can privilege is only limited to the kiddie attractions (those without height requirements).
-They’re also currently taking reservations for barbecue buffet parties underneath the cherry blossoms.
-Dinner barbecues cost 5,500 yen for adults and 3,200 yen for children.
+Like Yomiuriland, they also accept reservations for barbecue parties (5,700 yen for adults and 3,000 yen for children).

 7. Roppongi Hills and Tokyo Midtown